BiagioeCarmine/morra-flask/README.md

 1. [HTTP API Reference](#api-reference)
 2. [Architecture description](#architecture)

-The second part in particular is way too long, detailed and pretending to be serious and fun at the same time for its own good.

 # API Reference

 The API exposes multiple HTTP routes.

 In this documentation, if there are parameters in the route's path, they will be surrounded by angle brackets, because that's how it's specified in Flask code, so we're doing it this way in the docs as well.

 The API can be divided in three sections:

 1. [Users](#users), which deals with user creation and authentication.
 2. [MatchMaking](#matchmaking), which creates matches based on the currently online players.
 3. [Matches](#matches), which manages each match.

 Each of these sections is implemented in a dedicated file in the `_routes` subdirectory of this repository.

 ## Users

 The API uses HTTP Bearer authentication, more specifically requests are authorized using JWTs with no expiration date provided by the API after a successful login to an existing user account.

 Here is a table of contents with all the routes in this section:

 1. [GET `/users`](#get-users)
 2. [GET `/users/user/<user_id>`](#get-usersuseruser_id)
 3. [GET `/users/verify`](#get-usersverify)